Cosmology 101 Items',

 mount lens will fit another brand's camera.
 That almost never happens.

 Other camera models use a screw-on attachment.
-With this type, the lens
+With the screw type, the lens

 barrel of the lens is threaded, and screws into the camera body.
 Again, be